MickyHCorbett/MorfLess/package/installation.md

 [See here for the AWS CLI installation - version 1](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv1.html)

+If you are Upgrading - see [here]([Next step: Building out the site](https://github.com/MickyHCorbett/MorfLess/blob/master/package/upgrading.md)

 ## Set-Up Files

 Clone the repository to a folder on your local computer.
 Once cloned, unzip "Web-Setup.zip" into its folder.